 |Notification and Inquiry||

-It is the supervisor's responsibility to inquire sufficiently about a staff member’s request for extended time away.
-If the staff member chooses not to tell the supervisor what the nature of the request is, the supervisor should direct the employee to submit the Certification of Health Care Provider (Form 1002) directly to Employee Occupational Health and Wellness (EOHW).
+It is the "Department Representative's" responsibility to inquire sufficiently about a staff member’s request for extended time away.
+If the staff member chooses not to tell the "Department Representative" what the nature of the request is, the "Department Representative" should direct the employee to submit the Certification of Health Care Provider (Form 1002) directly to Employee Occupational Health and Wellness (EOHW).

-If the leave has already begun, the supervisor must mail the form to the staff member.
-If there is any change in the information contained on the form, the supervisor must update the form and return it to the staff member within a reasonable period of time.
+If the leave has already begun, the "Department Representative" must mail the form to the staff member.
+If there is any change in the information contained on the form, the "Department Representative" must update the form and return it to the staff member within a reasonable period of time.

 When unforeseen events require FML, staff must give as much notice as possible.
 Notice may be given either in person or by phone when medical emergencies are involved and may be given orally by the staff member’s family member.